MehmetKaplan/SQL_for_Country_State_Cities/README.md

 Good Old Style SQL for countries, states and cities information.
 Standard SQL syntax is used.
 It should work for all relational databases.

-# BE CAREFUL WHILE USING!!!!

-You have been warned: Although commented out, scripts contain drops table statements.
-If you want to uncomment, have your own responsibility!

 # Usage
 Run countries.sql, states.sql and cities.sql with your favorite SQL interpreter.